 - Ethnicity event - students from different ethnicities will share things from their ethnic groups such as food, clothing, music, and objects.

 - School production that presents the many works of the students.

 - Mentoring project - students in the upper grades will mentor students in the lower grades.

 They started the year thinking about ideas for projects.

-The project: Gym, whose entrance is a store of health products and the exit is a restaurant.
+One of the ideas that raised: A Gym in which its entrance is a store of health products, and the exit is a restaurant.

 - Making chocolate candles and selling them.

 - Establishment of a healthy bar (Barbari) - the majority chose this idea through voting, and the students implemented it.

 As part of the implementation, the students planned to make cups with fruit and vegetables that they cut themselves.

 The entrepreneurial students came up with several ideas for useful inventions, which they gathered in the "Patent Book."